gregorwolf/SAP-NPM-API-collection/apis/cloud-sdk-vdm-service-entry-sheet-service/README.md

 # @sap/cloud-sdk-vdm-service-entry-sheet-service

-This package contains the OData VDM for the [Service Entry Sheet Service](https://api.sap.com/api/API_SERVICE_ENTRY_SHEET_SRV) of SAP S/4HANA Cloud.
+This package contains the OData VDM for the Service Entry Sheet Service of SAP S/4HANA Cloud.
-This service is part of the following communication scenarios: Service Entry Sheet Integration (SAP_COM_0146).
-You can find additional documentation for this service on [help.sap.com](https://help.sap.com:00443/http.svc/ahp2/SAP_S4HANA_CLOUD/latest/EN/0f/17c815dc784fa39b4fc7c0fe9f72b5/frameset.htm).

 ### Helpful Links